family - this page is a work-in-progress - click on name for wikipedia page, IMDB page or website.

 Walt Reed (Illustration House/NYC) wrote that Fanny Munsell taught her future husband, Charles Edward Chambers, who modeled his approach to illustration on her style.
 Unfortunately, Fanny Munsell Chambers died at 36 of TB.
 C.E.
 Chambers remarried and went on to become extremely successful, earning admission to the Society of Illustrators Hall of Fame in 2010.
 Fanny Munsell's career has remained largely obscure.

-CE Chamber's son, (grandfather) Richard Chambers - classical artist/illustrator/portrait painter - Woodstock, NY/Princeton University - art teacher at The Art Students League (NY) and at Otis Institute (CA).
+grandfather, Richard Chambers -classical painter/illustrator/portrait painter -CE Chamber's son, Kathy Chambers' father - Woodstock, NY/Princeton University - art teacher at The Art Students League (NY) and at Otis Institute (CA).
 He was also a matte shot painter for the film industry and a successful portrait painter.
 He was one of a group of artists commissioned by the government to paint the Hiroshima disaster.
 He was passionate about watercolors and becoming a surrealist but died in his forty's of a heart attack.

-mother, Kathy Chambers - artist/intuitive - is the daughter of well known artist Richard Munsell Chambers and granddaughter of Illustrators Charles Edward Chambers and Fanny Hamilton Munsell.
+mother, Kathy Chambers - artist/art teacher/intuitive - is the daughter of Richard Munsell Chambers and granddaughter of Illustrators Charles Edward Chambers and Fanny Hamilton Munsell.
 She is also the grand-daughter of the visionary founder of Reed College.
 Her step-father, Dr. Ted Lee, was the beloved doctor for Peterborough, NH and the surrounding towns.

 She went to Museum School of Fine Art- Boston and majored in painting and sculpture.
 She taught art at the deCordova and Dana Museum and Currier Art Museum.
 During the Vietnam War she used her training to protest the war and began looking for ways to teach peace to traumatized children and adults through art.
 Her goal for all ages was to find how her students could experience inner and outer balance through art, meditation and beauty.